bigcommerce/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <a id="adding-a-currency"></a>

-Transactional currencies can't be created via API just yet, so they'll need to be added via the control panel.
+Transactional currencies can't be created via API, so they'll need to be added via the control panel.
 To do so:

 1. Navigate to **Store Setup > Currencies**, then select **Add a Currency...**
 2. Select the currency code that corresponds to the currency you want to set up, then click Next.